Trump press secretary Sanders wins GOP Arkansas governor nod

 Associated Press

-Sanders, accompanied by her husband and three children, cast her ballot in Little Rock shortly after polls opened Tuesday.

-“I think paying attention to the bad policies and the failures of the Biden administration and the impact that they have on our state is critically important,” she said Tuesday morning.
-“If they continue to fail the way that they have and they continue to, I think, put states in a difficult position, then absolutely, we’re going to call them out and we’re going to continue to talk about that.”
+During her victory speech Tuesday, Sanders didn’t mention Trump or Biden and invoked the fatal shooting of at least 19 children at a Texas elementary school as a “stark and humbling reminder of just how precious life is.”

+“Every single life has value and the most vulnerable among us should be those that we are fighting for and protecting the most,” Sanders said.
+“I can assure you that in my administration, that’s exactly what we will do.
+We will make sure that when a kid is in the womb, they’re as safe as they are in the classroom, the workplace, the nursing home, because every stage of life has value.”

-As Trump’s spokesperson, Sanders was the face of an administration that contributed to the nation’s stark divide.
+As Trump’s spokesperson, Sanders was one of his closest White House aides and was the face of an administration that contributed to the nation’s stark divide.
 She’s running at a time that Republicans around the country are adopting the president’s rhetoric and approach on a number of issues, including immigration policy and the way race is taught in schools.

+Sanders joked Tuesday night about her shift from press secretary to nominee.

+“When I worked at the White House, nobody ever cheered when I went up to the podium,” she said.
+“This is different, but I like it a whole lot better.”

 During Sanders’ nearly two-year tenure at the White House, she scaled back daily televised briefings after repeatedly sparring with reporters who aggressively questioned her.
 She faced questions about her credibility, particularly after special counsel Robert Mueller’s report revealed that Sanders admitted making an unfounded claim to reporters about FBI agents’ reaction to director James Comey’s firing.
 But she also earned reporters’ respect working behind the scenes to develop relationships with the media.

-“I wasn’t born into politics,” Jones said in a recent TV ad.
-“My parents raised me to care about people.”

-Jones won in a crowded primary against educator Anthony Bland, former state Rep. Jay Martin, mental health clinic operator James “Rus” Russell and small-business owner Supha Xayprasith-Mays.
+“What I do know is the country would be infinitely better off right now if Donald Trump was in the White House,” Sanders told the AP in an interview earlier this month.

+She also avoided publicly criticizing outgoing Republican Gov. Asa Hutchinson, even after the former president labeled Hutchinson a RINO — Republican In Name Only — for vetoing an anti-transgender law.
+Sanders said she would have signed that measure, which the GOP Legislature enacted by overriding Hutchinson.
+Hutchinson, who is considering a run for president in 2024, has often split with the former president.

-The candidates are running to succeed Republican Gov. Asa Hutchinson, who is barred from seeking reelection because of term limits and is considering a run for president in 2024.
-Hutchinson endorsed Sanders’ bid after her two chief rivals for the nomination, Lt.
-Gov. Tim Griffin and Attorney General Leslie Rutledge, dropped out to run for other offices.
+Hutchinson endorsed Sanders in November after her two chief rivals for the nomination — Lt.
+Gov. Tim Griffin and Attorney General Leslie Rutledge — dropped out to seek other offices.
+Hutchinson was barred by term limits from seeking reelection.

 Trump publicly encouraged Sanders to run for governor when she left the White House in 2019 to return to her home state.

 Sanders was already well known in Arkansas politics, going back to when she appeared in ads for her father’s campaigns.
-She managed Sen. John Boozman’s 2010 campaign and worked as an adviser to Sen. Tom Cotton’s in 2014.
-She’s appearing in ads endorsing Boozman’s reelection bid as he tries to fend off challenges in Tuesday’s primary.
+She managed Sen. John Boozman’s 2010 election and worked as an adviser to Sen. Tom Cotton’s in 2014.
+She appeared in ads endorsing Boozman, who won the GOP primary for his seat after fending off challenges from the right.

 Sanders has run on a promise to phase out the state’s income tax, though she’s stopped short of giving a timeline for doing so or offering details on how she’d pay for the loss in revenue.